kkotdari/kdr-mono/README.md

 ### Important Notes

 **Width Settings for Perfect 1:2 Ratio**
-To maintain exact 1:2 half-width to full-width ratio across all even font sizes, use `width: 1024/2048`.
-This is the only configuration that guarantees pixel-perfect rendering at all sizes without rounding errors.
-Other width values (like 1000/2000) may cause ratio degradation at certain font sizes.
+To maintain exact 1:2 half-width to full-width ratio across common font sizes (12, 14, 16, 18px), use `width: 750/1500` or `width: 1000/2000`.
+These configurations guarantee pixel-perfect rendering without rounding errors.
+The 1024/2048 configuration actually causes ratio degradation at all common font sizes due to rounding issues (e.g., 12.288px rounds to 12px while 24.576px rounds to 25px, breaking the 1:2 ratio).

 **Scale Factor Limits**
 Keep vertical scale factors (`half_width_y`, `full_width_y`) at or below 1.0 to prevent glyph clipping.
 Values above 1.0 may cause the top or bottom of characters to be cut off, especially for characters with tall ascenders or deep descenders.